pantheon-systems/documentation/source/docs/articles/local.md

 **Note**: Drupal users are advised to have [Drush](/docs/articles/local/drush-command-line-utility/) installed, although it is not required.

-To save time, clear the target site environment's cache from the Pantheon dashboard or from the application itself.
+To save time, clear the target site environment's cache from the Pantheon Dashboard or from the application itself.

 There are three parts to any dynamic website: